Last Updated on April 16, 2026

 Do you need a C5 form for Jamaica?

 Yes.
-The Jamaica immigration form, Form C5, is required of all arriving passengers.
+The Jamaica immigration form, Form C5, is required of all arriving passengers, regardless of age.

 How much does the Jamaica C5 form cost?

 There is no cost whatsoever to either access the form, complete the form, or submit the form.
+There is no application fee and no processing fee.
 The C5 form is 100% free.

 There have been reports of companies online charging a fee for the service.
 It is a scam.
 There is no fee associated with the Jamaica entry form.

-How to find C5 form, the Jamaica immigration form online?
+Where to find the Jamaica C5 form, the Jamaica immigration form, online?

 To access the Jamaica C5 form online, go to the website https://www.enterjamaica.gov.jm.
 This is the only authorized website to access and complete the Jamaica entry form.